 Awareness building workshops were frequently held before the virus outbreak but the quarantine measures have hindered the promotion at the moment.

-United Nations pointed out that COVID 19 could have undermined the efforts to end FGM, a potential of 2 million FGM cases occurring over the next decade that could have otherwise been averted.
+United Nations pointed out that COVID 19 could have undermined the efforts to end FGM, a potential of two million FGM cases occurring over the next decade that could have otherwise been averted.
 Dr. Kanie Siu, CEO of Plan International Hong Kong expressed her concerns on the matter and stated that Plan International would continue to closely monitor the impacts of COVID-19 on children in developing countries, provide adequate food, hygiene and education assistance to them.
 Plan International is also determined to protect girls from threats like FGM and will step up efforts in providing sexual and reproductive health services to girls in its COVID-19 response.
 We have to ensure girls are protected during the pandemic and they would not sacrifice in the fight against the virus.

 FGM stands for female genital cutting.
 The tradition involves the removal of a part of or the whole part of female genital, often with sharp blades which harm girls in many ways, such as severe bleeding, ulceration, or the tendency to have obstructed labour.
 Although the WHO has called for the ban on FGM, the act is still considered legal in some countries and a popular tradition to show female’s purity.

-According to the statistics from WHO, over 3 million girls are at risk of FGM every year.
+According to the statistics from WHO, over three million girls are at risk of FGM every year.
 Over 200 million girls in 30 countries located in Africa, Middle-east and Asia have undergone the procedure already and it is estimated that over 68 million girls at the age of 15 to 19 will receive FGM in 2015 to 2030.

 FGM is often performed without any anaesthesia or disinfection process which can be life-threatening.